ldn-softdev/jtc/Walk-path tutorial.md

 - `expr` is a content of the lexeme, depending on the _lexeme suffix_, its semantic may vary: it could be either of:
    - a value to match
    - a [Regular Expression](https://en.wikipedia.org/wiki/Regular_expression) to search for
-   - a namespace (think of a _namespace_ as of a variable which can hold any JSON type/structure)
+   - a namespace (think of a _namespace_ as of a variable that can hold any JSON type/structure)
    - a template
    - empty
-- `S` is an optional one-letter suffix, which defines the behavior of the lexeme
+- `S` is an optional one-letter suffix that defines the behavior of the lexeme
 - `Q` is a quantifier, whose function generally is analogous to the function of _numerical offset_ and _range subscripts_, but in some cases also might vary, as per documentation. the quantifier must also follow the suffix (if one present).